3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 As you can see there is no difference between results, based on that we can conclude that PCI passthrough works and there is no overhead when using IOMMU.

-Below screenshot show results from Debian PV and PVH to show how virtualizad drivers lead to performance overhead.
+Below screenshot show results from Debian PV and PVH to show how virtualized drivers lead to performance overhead.

 TBD